Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202409/index.md

 -   23.12 and 24.03 use the `gcc-native` modules.
 They will, as older versions of the programming environment are phased out, completely replace the `gcc` modules.

+    The former `gcc` modules provided a version of the GNU compilers packaged by HPE and hence installed in `/opt/cray`.
+The new `gcc-native` modules provide the GNU compilers from development packages in the SUSE Linux distribution.
+Hence executables and runtime libraries have moved to the standard SUSE locations.

-    Note that using the GNU compilers without wrappers is different from before in these modules.
+    Note that using the GNU compilers without wrappers is therefore different from before in these modules.
 E.g., in `gcc-native/12.3`, the compilers are now called `gcc-12`, `g++-12` and `gfortran-12`.